ChaoticAurora/chaoticaurora.github.io/content/posts/personal/hazbinRender.md

 # Process

-This render was made for a small competition I have with some friends where we all have a certain timeframe to make a render with a certain theme
+This render was made for a small competition I have with some friends.
+We all have a certain timeframe to make a render with a certain theme.
 > This render has the theme: **Galaxy**

 > I had **2 weeks** to finish this render.